Bylaws of the

 Only those persons who are registered as Libertarian on the Secretary of State voter rolls can be Convention delegates.
 The Chair of the Credentials Committee will be in charge of informing Party members of the requirements for becoming a delegate.
 The Credentials Committee will determine which Party members have gained delegate status and the Committee Chair will publish the names and counties of all delegates by the beginning of the first business session

-Delegates and Alternate Delegates shall be elected in the same manner as nomination of candidates, except that additional Alternate Delegates may be selected while the National Convention is in session by majority vote of all Delegates who are registered in attendance at the Convention.
+National Delegates and Alternate Delegates shall be elected using multi-winner approval voting, with state delegates voting to fill a slate of nominated delegates equal to the number of national delegate slots that the LPIA is assigned by the LNC.
+Additional Alternate Delegates may be selected while the National Convention is in session by majority vote of all Delegates who are registered in attendance at the Convention.
 The number of delegates and alternate delegates shall be determined by the National Party.

 Delegates to a Caucus of Eligible Electors shall be limited to those who possess all of the qualifications necessary to entitle him or her to be registered to vote in Iowa.
 The only additional limitation will be by rules set by the State Central Committee to allow the widest and fullest Libertarian representation at the Caucus.
 The State Central Committee shall use the Elections Laws of Iowa, especially 43.78, as guidance in these limitations.

 Bylaw VII: Local Affiliates